Participant Information Sheet

 Why have I been invited to take part?

 You have received this invitation because this study requires many adult participants (over the age of 16).
 I am hoping to recruit 68 for this study.

 Do I have to take part?

-Before taking part you will be required to sign a consent form, if you do decide to take part, you will be asked at the start of the survey to agree to a number of statements to indicate that you are over 18 years old, have read and understood this information and agree to take part in the survey.
+If you do decide to take part, you will be asked at the start of the survey to agree to a number of statements to indicate that you are over 16 years old, have read and understood this information and agree to take part in the survey.
 By submitting the survey, you are providing consent for the data you have given to be used in the study.